ariannalangwang/Music-App-React-Full-Stack/README.md

 A Web App built with Express, React, and a MySQL database.

 # Architecture  :white_check_mark:
-(ALL) List of technologies, description of system architecture/application used for the project
+List of technologies, description of system architecture/application used for the project
 * Pandas (Python) for data cleaning & pre-processing
 * MySQL
 * DataGrip